Hieromon/AutoConnect/mkdocs/advancedusage.md

 Portal.begin();
 ```

-An autoReconnect option is available to *AutoConnect::begin* without SSID and pass Passphrase.
+An [**autoRecconect**](apiconfig.md#autoreconnect) option is only available for [*AutoConnect::begin*](api.md#begin) without SSID and PASSWORD parameter.

-!!! caution "An autoReconnect will work if SSID detection succeeded"
+!!! note "An autoReconnect is not autoreconnect"
-    An autoReconnect will not effect if the SSID which stored credential to be connected is a hidden access point.
+    The [*WiFiSTAClass::disconnect*](https://github.com/espressif/arduino-esp32/blob/a0f0bd930cfd2d607bf3d3288f46e2d265dd2e11/libraries/WiFi/src/WiFiSTA.h#L46) function implemented in the arduino-esp32 has extended parameters than the ESP8266's arduino-core.
+The second parameter of WiFi.disconnect on the arduino-esp32 core that does not exist in the [ESP8266WiFiSTAClass](https://github.com/esp8266/Arduino/blob/7e1bdb225da8ab337373517e6a86a99432921a86/libraries/ESP8266WiFi/src/ESP8266WiFiSTA.cpp#L296) has the effect of deleting the currently connected WiFi configuration and its default value is "false".
+On the ESP32 platform, even if WiFi.disconnect is executed, WiFi.begin() without the parameters in the next turn will try to connect to that AP.
+That is, automatic reconnection is implemented in arduino-esp32 already.
+Although this behavior appears seemingly competent, it is rather a disadvantage in scenes where you want to change the access point each time.
+When explicitly disconnecting WiFi from the Disconnect menu, AutoConnect will erase the AP connection settings saved by the arduino-esp32 core.
+AutoConnect's automatic reconnection is a mechanism independent from the automatic reconnection of the arduino-esp32 core.

 ### <i class="fa fa-caret-right"></i> Autosave Credential